 Site compatibility and screen readers

-Our website should be compatible with basic operating system screen magnifiers; speech recognition software, eg Dragon Naturally Speaking; and operating system speech packages.
+Our website is compatible with basic operating system screen magnifiers; speech recognition software, such as Dragon Naturally Speaking; and operating system speech packages.
+This includes the following:

 - Window Eyes

 We know some parts of this website are not fully accessible:

 Some images do not have a text alternative, so people using a screen reader cannot access the information.
 This fails certain success criterion in WCAG 2.1.
 When we publish new content we’ll make sure our use of images meets accessibility standards.

 Some of our reporting maps are reportedly hard to navigate making it difficult to access information for users of screen readers.
 This fails certain success criterion in WCAG 2.1.

 Some of our website element colours do not currently adhere to the required colour contrast protocol.
 This fails certain success criterion in WCAG 2.1.